Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write another line of code, ask yourself: "Could I achieve this with a well-placed `print()` statement (or its equivalent) instead?"
-Debugging is 90% detective work and 10% frantic Googling;  a little print-based reconnaissance can save you hours of head-scratching (and maybe some hair).
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
+Future you (who will be that grumpy coworker) will thank you.**

 ---

-### 📅 Last Updated: 2024-11-16 12:43
+### 📅 Last Updated: 2024-11-16 13:26

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!